 This South Indian/Kerala-style instant appam can be a perfect breakfast or dinner meal for any busy day.
 And I hope you will try and enjoy this dish with your family and loved ones.

-South Indian Style appam tastes great with Tomato Onion Chutney, Vegetable Kurma, and sweet coconut milk.
-To make it more special, serve it with Egg Ghee Roast, Aloo Gobi, Chicken Ghee Roast, Egg Curry Masala, Chettinad Chicken Kulambhu, Andhra Fish Curry, and similar non-veg curries.
+South Indian Style appam tastes great with Tomato Chutney, Vegetable Kurma, and sweet coconut milk.
+To make it more special, serve it with Egg Ghee Roast, Aloo Gobi, Chicken Ghee Roast, Egg Masala, Chettinad Chicken, Chepala Pulusu, and similar non-veg curries.

 You could also find similar recipes below and more at Breakfast Recipes.